karthikmohan18/zenlit20/README.md

 # Zenlit - Social Media App

-A modern social media application built with React, TypeScript, and Tailwind CSS that focuses on local connections and social verification.
+A modern social media application built with Next.js 15, TypeScript, and Tailwind CSS that focuses on local connections and social verification.

 ## 🚀 Features